Dathasai1234/Personal-Notes/Security/Sentinel/Logging to Sentinel.md

 	- Detection and response solutions.
 	- Intrusion detection systems.
 	- Web servers.
-- CEF is an extention of Syslog.
+- CEF is an extension of Syslog.
 - It was developed for SIEM solutions.
 - CEF messages have a standard header that contains information such as.
 	- Device vendor.